CEC Rust for Embedded Developers

 Learning objectives

-- Participants can complete a production-ready Rust project right up to delivery.
+- Participants can complete a production-ready Rust project.

-Combined with two hours of self-study for preparation and another two for review (6 x 4 hours), this results in a total of 60 hours (2 ECTS).
+Combined with about three hours of self-study for pre- and post-processing (6 x 3 hours), this results in a total of 60 hours (2 ECTS).

 Methodology

-The course consists of teaching units, practical exercises, and elements of e-learning and self-study (preparation and review).
+The course consists of teaching units, practical exercises, and elements of e-learning and self-study (pre-processing and post-processing).
 The final software project, in which a specific case study is developed, can be implemented individually or in groups.

 More details about the implementation